steveclarke/mcp-superthread-plus/docs/api-coverage.md

 - **Add member**: `POST /{team_id}/cards/{card_id}/members` with body `{"user_id": "...", "role": "member"}`
 - **Remove member**: `DELETE /{team_id}/cards/{card_id}/members/{user_id}`

-**Status:** ⚠️ These endpoints are UNDOCUMENTED in SuperThread's official API and were discovered by inspecting browser network traffic.
+**Status:** ⚠️ These endpoints are UNDOCUMENTED in Superthread's official API and were discovered by inspecting browser network traffic.
 They may change without notice.

 **Tools:** ✅ `card_add_member` and `card_remove_member` have been implemented